What a Spectacular! — Feel the Power of Nature at Kuniga Coast, Nishinoshima Island

 Tsutenkyo Arch

-Akao Lookout
+Akao Observatory

 Nishinoshima is the second largest island of the Oki Islands.
 Located in the Sea of Japan, Nishinoshima is approximately 65km off the coast of Shimane Peninsula in Shimane Prefecture.
 Nishinoshima is one of the four inhabited islands in Oki, and the town on Nishinoshima Island is called Nishinoshima Town.
 Formed by volcanic activity about 5.5 million years ago, Nishinoshima is the home to Oki’s must-see sightseeing spots, Matengai Cliff and Tsutenkyo Arch, fresh seafood such as Oki rock oysters, traditional cultures such as Kagura Shinto dance and Dengaku dance.
 Nishinoshima is a charming island filled with nature, culture, rich food and warmth of people.